 - Check that the Reporting method is correct and change the filing frequency if required.

 - Select Save.

 4. Clean up Sales Tax

-- Select Sales Tax in the left column of QuickBooks Online, then select Prepare Return.
+- In QuickBooks Online, select Sales Tax, then select Prepare Return.

-- On the Prepare GST/HST Return screen, enter these details:
+- On the Prepare GST/HST Return screen, enter the following details:

 - Set Start Date as the start date of the conversion period.

 - Set End Date as the last date of the period covered by the most recent GST/HST return.